Frequently Asked Questions

 For ADHD only testing:

-Adults will schedule one 90 minute appointment with me in person.
+Adults will schedule one 90-120 minute appointment with me in person.
 They will also complete a series of forms in advance of testing and provide me with outside informants to contact for observer report.
 We will then schedule a 45 minute feedback meeting to review results (usually conducted virtually).

 • At this time, I do not require a deposit to book appointments.
 I ask that you provide payment in full at the first testing appointment unless otherwise discussed with me.

-Please keep in mind that when you book an appointment, even without a deposit, you are holding a place on my schedule that is no longer available to other individuals and families, as well as contributing to the continuation of my business.
+Please keep in mind that when you book an appointment, even without a deposit, you are holding a place on my schedule that is no longer available to other individuals and families, as well as contributing to the continuation of my small business.

 I start working on your evaluation 2+ weeks prior to your intake appointment (e.g., sending out teacher forms, reviewing records, and creating documentation).
 I ask that you consider the time-intensity of the service I am providing prior to making a last-minute cancellation, if at all possible.
 I understand that some circumstances make it difficult to do so!

-• If your child is experiencing any major symptoms of illness, including fever, cough, or difficulty breathing, or if they have tested positive for a contagious illness such as COVID-19, strep throat. pink eye, etc., please contact me as soon as possible so we can reschedule your appointment(s).
+• If you/your child is experiencing any major symptoms of illness, including fever, cough, or difficulty breathing, or if they have tested positive for a contagious illness such as COVID-19, strep throat. pink eye, etc., please contact me as soon as possible so we can reschedule your appointment(s).

 For the safety of your family, my office’s other clients, and myself, I ask that children are kept at home until they are 24 hours fever-free and feeling generally well.
 This will help prevent the spread of illness and allow for accurate testing!